yudaitnb/yudaitnb.github.io/_pages/students.md

 <!--
 - <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kiuchi/">Kosuke Kiuchi</a>, Yudai Tanabe, Hidehiko Masuhara<br><a href="https://sigpro.ipsj.or.jp/pro2024-5/">An Efficient Execution Mechanism on a GPU for Fine-Grained Parallel Programs With the Fork-Join Model </a><br>Journal of Information Processing, 2025<br>Co-supervised with Hidehiko Masuhara.
 -->
-- <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kiuchi/">Kosuke Kiuchi</a>, co-supervised with Hidehiko Masuhara.<br><a href="https://sigpro.ipsj.or.jp/pro2024-5/">An Efficient Execution Mechanism on a GPU for Fine-Grained Parallel Programs With the Fork-Join Model</a><br>IPSJ Transactions on Programming, 2025 <!--Volume 33, Pages xxx-yyy-->
+- <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kiuchi/">Kosuke Kiuchi</a>, co-supervised with Hidehiko Masuhara.<br><a href="https://sigpro.ipsj.or.jp/pro2024-5/">(Conditionally accepted) An Efficient Execution Mechanism on a GPU for Fine-Grained Parallel Programs With the Fork-Join Model</a><br>IPSJ Transactions on Programming, 2025 <!--Volume 33, Pages xxx-yyy-->
 - <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kasuya/">Satsuki Kasuya</a>, co-supervised with Hidehiko Masuhara.<br><a href="https://sigpro.ipsj.or.jp/pro2024-4/">Dynamic Version Checking for Gradual Updating</a><br>Journal of Information Processing, 2025 <!--Volume 33, Pages xxx-yyy-->

 #### Tokyo Institute of Technology